fivetran/dbt_shopify/README.md

 config-version: 2

 vars:
-    union_schemas: ['shopify_usa','shopify_canada'] # use this if the data is in different schemas/datasets of the same database/project
+    shopify_union_schemas: ['shopify_usa','shopify_canada'] # use this if the data is in different schemas/datasets of the same database/project
-    union_databases: ['shopify_usa','shopify_canada'] # use this if the data is in different databases/projects but uses the same schema name
+    shopify_union_databasesv: ['shopify_usa','shopify_canada'] # use this if the data is in different databases/projects but uses the same schema name
 ```

 ### Add Passthrough Columns